jdwhite/xymon-ext/README.md

 server/apple_monitor
 --------------------
 Monitors Apple's numerous services using data retrieved from http://www.apple.com/support/systemstatus/.
-Because Apple's status page requires javascript, this test requires phantiomjs (http://phantomjs.org) and the included 'dumpurl.js' file to renter the javascript and produce HTML this test can consume.
-Be sure to modify the following variables in apple_monitor accordingly.

-    $::PHANTOMJS    = "/usr/local/bin/phantomjs";
-    $::DUMPURLJS    = "/usr/local/libexec/dumpurl.js";

-Apple's status page currently includes 36 tests.
-Since they are no longer categorized, tests are grouped by the following:
+Apple's status page currently includes 45 tests.
+Since they are no longer categorized, I recommend configuring a separate 'vpage' to display the tests as hosts (one per line) instead of columns.

-* Store:	anything ending in *store*.
-* iCloud:	contains *iCloud* or "*in the Cloud*"
-* Services:	(*everything else*)

 The hosts.cfg file should contain the following:

-    group
-    0.0.0.0         store.apple.com                 # conn NAME:"Apple Stores"

-    group
+    vpage apple Apple Services
     0.0.0.0         www.apple.com                   # conn NAME:"Apple Services"

-    group
-    0.0.0.0         www.icloud.com                  # conn NAME:"Apple iCloud"

 I recommend using real, resolvable host names for each category so the conn test works.
 This will keep Xymon from generating a ton of alerts in the event of transient network outages.